francelabs/DatafariUI/README.md

 Suggester types are limited to : `BASIC`, `ENTITY` and `CUSTOM`.
 For each one, you can configured props :

-- Some fields are mandatory to perfom suggestion request
+- Some fields are mandatory to perform suggestion request
 - `maxSuggestion` defined the number of results displayed in suggestions
 - `title` Key name for translation of the title suggester section
 - `subtitle` Key name for translation of the subtitle suggester section